Spark Group Creativity With This Guided Meditation Script

 Sometimes, the best ideas begin in a moment of peace.

 A short group meditation for teams clears the mind, strengthens connection, and sparks collaboration.
-It’s a simple, free ritual that takes less than five minutes and can make a big impact – one breath, and idea, at a time.
+It’s a simple, free ritual that takes about five minutes and can make a big impact – one breath, and idea, at a time.